-- Long distance running - Builds your aerobic endurance.
+- Long-distance running - Builds your aerobic endurance.
 Your aerobic endurance will help you last longer in the cage or ring.

-- Running uphill - Running up a mountain or on a treadmill with elevated incline is much harder than running on a flat terrain.
+- Running uphill - Running up a mountain or on a treadmill with an elevated incline is much harder than running on flat terrain.
 It will increase your endurance and build additional leg strength.

 - Sprints - Sprint workouts are great for mimicking the aggressive clashes that occur during sparring sessions.
-There are various distances (20 yards vs. 100 meters) and type of sprints (straight line vs. shuttle) you could adapt to your routine exercises.
+There are various distances (20 yards vs. 100 meters) and type of sprints (straight line vs. shuttle).
+You could adapt to your routine exercises.
 Restrict yourself to short rest periods.
 This action will increase the difficulty and push your ability to recover to its limits.
 Sprints will increase your anaerobic capacity, which is important in those short scrambles or those short exchanges in the pocket.

 - Modified sprinting sessions - Challenge yourself by having a band wrapped around your waist or straps attached to your chest.
 The other end of this attachment should be a rope held onto by a teammate or attached to an object, such as a parachute or a weighted sled.
 This will add resistance and force you to pull at a much greater force.

 - Beep Test - The beep test is a marvelous method to measure and improve your overall cardio.
-It is a continuous 20 meter shuttle run exercise.
-As the “level” and number of shuttles escalates, the time interval shortens.
+It is a continuous 20-meter shuttle run exercise.
+As the "level" and number of shuttles escalates, the time interval shortens.
 This forces you to continually pick up your pace and have less time for rest.
-The test continues until you fail to complete a 20 meter shuttle in the time allotted for the level you are on.
+The test continues until you fail to complete a 20-meter shuttle in the time allotted for the level you are on.
 The objective of this test is not about running as fast as you can, but to have the endurance and ability to continually run at a fast pace.